 This latest installment in my multicultural folktale series is near to my heart.
 My penchant for the Norse mythology and folklore rises from my own Swedish ancestry.
-I’m particularly fond of this book list because sharing stories from the Scandinavian countries is one way I can share the culture of my grandparents down to my kids.
+I’m particularly fond of this book list because sharing Scandinavian folktales and folklore is one way I can share the culture of my grandparents down to my kids.

 Myths and legends from the Nordic countries of Norway, Iceland, Sweden, Finland and Denmark have the advantage of being less well known than the fairy tales of Grimm and Perrault.
 Many of them will be new to you, yet the themes are familiar.
 I’ve included picture books of single stories as well as several heavily illustrated anthology collections of Swedish and Norwegian folktales.
 You’d find plenty of trolls, snow covered landscapes and magical creatures to entertain you.
 (Note: Affiliate links included below.) … and if your taste runs towards the Swedish tales be sure to visit my list of Swedish Christmas Picture Books.

-I find East O’ the Sun and West O’ the Moon one of the most intriguing fairytales to come out of Norway.
+I find East O’ the Sun and West O’ the Moon by by Naomi Lewis, illustrated by P.J.
+Lynch one of the most intriguing fairytales to come out of Norway.
 There are several illustrated versions; I like this one with illustrations by P.J.
 Lynch.
 You can also read it free online (see Norwegian Folktales below, under collections).
 A girl saves her family by going to the North to live with a polar bear who is really a bewitched prince.
 When she accidentally triggers a spell that binds him to the trolls she must set out to rescue him from the land that is east of the sun and west of the moon.
 There are some great novel versions of this story and I wrote about my favorites in this list of middle grade books I read.

-Sister Bear: A Norse Tale.
+Sister Bear: A Norse Tale by Jane Yolen, illustrated by Linda Graves.
 The traditional version of this tale boasts a male protagonist, but Yolen has adapted it with a girl hero.
 Halva finds a polar bear cub and naming it Sister Bear, brings it home to her family.
 Sister Bear brings food back to the family and also likes to dance to Halva’s flute.
 One evening Halva and Sister Bear request shelter in a house on their journey to Denmark.
 Their host, however, fears the trolls which come and ransack the place.
 Halva and Sister Bear are not frightened and trick the trolls into leaving the place alone.
 Lina Graves’ illustrations are lovely.
 Also available as an ebook.

 There are a lot of picture books based on The Three Billy Goats Gruff about three goats who outwit the troll who wants to eat them up.
 Trolls, of course, are a frequent feature in Scandinavian lore.
 These are my two favorites versions of the tale.
 The first is illustrated by the great Marcia Brown, whose version of Cinderella I also adore.
 The Galdone version is the one you will most likely find at your library.
 It was the star book of the week at my son’s kindergarten and he was obsessed with the story for weeks.
 Galdone’s is available as an ebook.

-The Terrible Troll-Bird.
+The Terrible Troll-Bird by Ingri d’Aulaire and Edgar d’Aulaire.
 At first my younger son liked this story and requested it several times, but then he decided it was scary.
 I must say that troll-bird does look a bit menacing but I do like the story and a menacing chicken does have a high silliness factor.
 When a troll-bird threatens the village, Ola shoots it with his blunderbuss and after some wrangling they manage to bring it back to the village where its now roasted carcass feeds the whole valley at a merry feast.
 Unfortunately, two overgrown trolls are not happy about these events and storm the village.
 Not to worry, the sun comes out to ensure a happy ending.

 Scandinavian Folktale Collections

-Norwegian Folktales.
+Norwegian Folktales by Peter Christen Asbjørnsen, and Jørgen Moe.
 Several of the above single titles are based on stories from this classic collection and free digital versions of it are available at Project Gutenberg.
 The first English translation was published in 1888.
 The two authors, Peter Christen Asbjørnsen and Jørgen Moe were sort of a Swedish version of the Brothers Grimm, collecting tales from their Norwegian neighbors in villages across the country.
 Expect lots and lots of trolls.
 Also available as an ebook.

 D’Aulaires’ Book of Norse Myths and D’Aulaires’ Book of Trolls may be the best known collections of Nordic folklore here in the States.
 We’ve been slowly reading through the Book of Norse Myths and every time I read a story from it my 5 year old talks about it for days.
 He wants to make sure he has all the important characters sorted out (as in Greek Mythology, all the figures seem to be related to everybody else) and understands all the different worlds (there are nine).

-Swedish Folk Tales.
+Swedish Folk Tales illustrated by John Bauer, translated by Holger Lundburgh.
 This is a collection of folk tales written by a various Swedish authors, including Elsa Beskow and Anna Wahlenberg.
 John Bauer’s magnificent illustrations make this collection extremely appealing.
 They are truly magical, in the style of great fairy tale artists like Arthur Rackham.
 The stories are of varying lengths and there are some nice short ones when you want a quick dose of troll.

-The Troll With no Heart in His Body.
+The Troll With no Heart in His Body by Lise Lunge-Larsen, illustrated by Betsy Bowen.
 Although this list has probably supplied you with enough trolls to last you a lifetime, I want to draw your attention to one last selection which I think is worth searching out because of its wonderful illustrations designed from woodcut prints.
 It also has a nice introduction explaining common motifs in mythology and what we can learn from reading these ancient tales.
 Also available as an ebook.